Grand Duke Gediminas Staff Battalion

 The Grand Duke Gediminas Staff Battalion (Gedimino štabo batalionas) is a unit of the Lithuanian Armed Forces, whose staff it protects.
 It is also charged with representing Lithuania and its army by providing guard of honour at official events in Lithuania and abroad.

-The battalion traditionally celebrates on 25 August, because on that day in 1919, the 1st Infantry Regiment with other Lithuanian Army units won the final victory against Bolsheviks at Zarasai.
+The battalion traditionally celebrates on 25 August, because on that day in 1919, the 1st Infantry Regiment with other Lithuanian Army units won the final victory against Soviet Russia at Zarasai during the Zarasai offensive.

 The unit has a museum, which has functioned for more than 20 years.

 History

 Interwar

 The Grand Duke Gediminas Staff Battalion traces its history to the 1st Infantry Regiment and continues its traditions.

 After the reestablishment of the Republic of Lithuania

 On 5 April 1993, the Separate Commandant Battalion (Atskiras komendantinis batalionas) was created to safeguard buildings and material possessions left by the Soviet Army that was leaving Lithuania.
 This battalion was first deployed to Aukštieji Paneriai, Vilnius.
 In 1997, the regiment's veterans asked President Algirdas Brazauskas to rename any unit of the Lithuanian Army after the Lithuanian Grand Duke Gediminas.
 So, on 8 September 1998, the Separate Commandant Battalion was renamed to the Grand Duke Gediminas Staff Battalion by order of the Minister of National Defence Česlovas Stankevičius, hence being granted the right to the traditions and insignia of the 1st Infantry Regiment.
 On 15 February 2002, the Battalion was solemnly bestowed a banner.

 On 8 January 2019, the PRISM, wired and wireless communication company was separated from the Staff battalion and became the Communication and Information Systems Battalion.